 Power: 8- If a 6 cylinder vehicle is used, it should be more than enough power for your needs during surveillance.
 If a 4 cylinder is used you will feel the difference.
-From personal experience I prefer the 6 cylinder over the 4, but with gas prices where they are today, 4 cylinders might be the way to go.
+From personal experience, I prefer the 6 cylinders over the 4, but with gas prices where they are today, 4 cylinders might be the way to go.

-Conditions: 8 –If you you choose an all wheel drive vehicle then you should be fine in most conditions.
-I have used the mid size in minor off road conditions with no problems.
-In the snow I would suggest chains.
+Conditions: 8 –If you choose an all wheel drive vehicle then you should be fine in most conditions.
+I have used the mid-size in minor off-road conditions with no problems.
+In the snow, I would suggest chains.
 I have conducted surveillance many times with a mid-size SUV so these recommendations come from personal experience.

-Comfortable: 8 – This rating is given as a general rating from my personal expeirence.
+Comfortable: 8 – This rating is given as a general rating from my personal experience.
 Most mid-size SUV’s will not be incredibly comfortable, I have managed to do just fine over the years.
-These vehicles have similar leg room as a full size sedan would have.
+These vehicles have similar legroom as a full-size sedan would have.

 Longevity: 7 – In general you will get over 200,000 miles on these types of vehicles with proper maintenance.
 This statistic is from personal experience.

-Chevrolet Suburban (Full size SUV’s) (Ford Expeditions, Nissan Titan, GMC Yukons, etc…)
+Chevrolet Suburban (Full-size SUV’s) (Ford Expeditions, Nissan Titan, GMC Yukon, etc…)

 Summary: I have never been a big fan of large SUV’s for surveillance.
 These vehicles have many ideal characteristics of a good surveillance vehicle however, I believe it is the size of the vehicle that becomes the disadvantage in many instances.
-This vehicle ended up ranking much higher than I though it would.
-The big draw back on this vehicle would be the gas mileage factor.
+This vehicle ended up ranking much higher than I thought it would.
+The big drawback on this vehicle would be the gas mileage factor.

 P.I.
 Advice Overall Rank: 7.9 (Good)